Integrating Shipment Tracking: Shipping APIs and EDIs from Major Carriers and Aggregators

 - current status of the package (“unknown,” “pre transit,” “in transit,” “out for delivery,” “delivered,” “available for pickup,” “return to sender,” “failure,” “cancelled,” or “error”), as well as previous updates

-- additional deets (service, container type, local delivery day and time) provided by the carrier
+- additional deets (service, container type, local delivery ETA) provided by the carrier

 Conditions.
 Tracking packages not shipped through EasyPost will cost you one penny per package.
 If you ship 10K packages a month, EasyPost has special discounts for you.